Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Results

 \paragraph{Application to Attitude Aggregates}

-Second, we go beyond measuring collective emotions and tested a question that measures attitudes towards the National Health Service (NHS). \citeauthor{yougov_will_2024} started running their weekly and monthly surveys on different days in May 2020, so we train 3 additional adapters to extract attitudes in exactly the same weeks that the monthly survey was run. \citeauthor{yougov_will_2024} runs most of its `trackers' only in monthly waves, including on the attitude towards the NHS.
+Second, we go beyond measuring collective emotions and test a question that measures affective stance towards the National Health Service (NHS), towards Boris Johnson as a Prime Minister, and towards the UK Government in general. \citeauthor{yougov_will_2024} runs most of its `trackers' only in monthly waves, including on the attitude towards the NHS and towards Boris Johnson.
 This means that during the time period that we study, we only have 9 data points available.
-Here we see a potential clear benefit of extracting attitudes from social media data -- it is much less expensive and can have a higher temporal resolution.
-Figure~\ref{fig:corr_NHSbetter} shows the cross-correlation of the two available answer options for the 9 available data points between our estimates and the survey data -- for time series, see Figure~\ref{fig:fullTimeSeries_NHSbetter} in the Appendix.
-While we find positive correlations, they are not significant across all random seeds and the different seeds create a large confidence interval.
-Reasons for this might be measurement error in our extraction method for a more complex construct, and less discussion around this particular topic in our training data.
-Still, this result shows that our method can, in principle, be applied to the extraction of more complex attitudes as well.
+This shows the benefits of extracting attitudes from social media data, an approach that is orders of magnitude cheaper as well as of higher temporal resolution than traditional surveys.
+Figure~\ref{fig:attitude_corr} shows the cross-correlation of the answer options for the 9 available data points between our estimates and the survey data -- for time series, see Figures~\ref{fig:fullTimeSeries_NHSbetter}, \ref{fig:fullTimeSeries_BorisPM}, and \ref{fig:fullTimeSeries_govApproval} in the Appendix.
+We find a strong positive cross-correlation between our estimate of government disapproval and the YouGov survey data.
+We also find moderate positive correlations for attitudes towards the NHS and towards Boris Johnson as a Prime Minister, given that we only have 9 data points available for evaluation.
+Existing NLP methods with pre-trained classifiers (such as TweetNLP) or dictionaries are always only suitable for extracting few, selected affect aggregates.
+This highlights a main benefit of our method compared to existing NLP methods, as it can be flexibly applied to answer any survey question without the need to re-train the Temporal Adapters.